Welcome

 {}

-Actions creators to replace default kepler.gl action creator.
+Custom action creators to override the default KeplerGl action creators.
 Only use custom action when you want to modify action payload.

 mint